Accounts Payable Turnover Ratio

 This is an advanced guide on how to calculate Accounts Payable Turnover (A/P) ratio with detailed interpretation, analysis, and example.
 You will learn how to use its formula to evaluate a company's efficiency.

-What Does Accounts Payable Turnover Mean?
+Definition - What is Accounts Payable Turnover Ratio?

 When you’re considering buying stock in a particular company, it can be helpful to know how efficient that company is at meeting its supplier debt obligations.